bytebase/bytebase.com-old/content/docs/administration/sensitive-data.md

 </hint-block>

-DBAs and workspace owners can mark multiple database table columns as "Sensitive".
+Workspace Owners and DBAs can mark table columns as `Sensitive`.

 See the following example, the "salary" column is marked as "Sensitive".